jspsych/jsPsych/docs/markdown_docs/about/contributing.md

 # Contributing to jsPsych

 Contributions to jsPsych are welcome!
 All of the code is managed through the GitHub repository.
-If you are interested in modifying code, the following steps are encouraged.

 ## Steps for modifying the code

-#### discuss the proposed change
+#### Discuss the proposed change

 If you have a specific modification in mind, open a [new issue via GitHub](https://github.com/jspsych/jsPsych/issues/new).
 Describe the proposed change and what problem it solves.
 If you are interested in adding a new plugin to the library, it helps if you post an example of the plugin in use and describe the different use cases of the plugin.

-If the modification you are interested in working on is not quite at the point where you have a specific modification to the code base in mind, then it might be helpful to discuss the issue first on the [jsPsych Google group forum]().
+If the modification you are interested in working on is not quite at the point where you have a specific modification to the code base in mind, then it might be helpful to discuss the issue first on the [jsPsych Google group](https://groups.google.com/forum/#!forum/jspsych).

 #### Fork the library and modify the code